Should you switch to pay-per-mile insurance?

-With pay-per-mile insurance, your car insurance rates are determined by how many miles you drive in real-time.
+With pay-per-mile insurance, your car insurance rates are determined by how many miles you drive in real time.
 This may give you greater control over the cost of your coverage, helping people like high-risk drivers manage their car insurance budget.
 With this insurance model, companies generally equip your car with a mileage-tracking device so they can track how much you are driving and bill you accordingly.

 Usually, pay-per-mile car insurance costs are divided into two categories:

-- Your base rate: This is the flat amount you’re going to pay (usually, each day or month).
+- Your base rate: This is the flat amount you’re going to pay (usually each day or month).
 Insurers would use the same factors to set this rate as they do with any other car insurance policy in your state.
-That means things like your driving history, vehicle type and claim history come into play.
-Effectively, this portion covers the insurer’s basic financial risk for claims.
+That means things like your driving history, vehicle type and claim history may all come into play.

 - Your pay-per-mile rate: On top of your base rate, you pay by the mile.
 The charge per mile is usually small, but it can add up quickly if you drive a lot in any given month.
 But if you don’t drive much, the cost of pay-as-you-go car insurance may rival even the cheapest traditional car insurance policies.
 The less you drive, typically the lower the risk of an accident and therefore, the less financial risk assumed by insurers that a claim will be filed.

 How is pay-per-mile insurance different from a telematics program?

-While telematics and car insurance-by-the-mile both use technology in your vehicle to track your driving, they have different goals.
-With pay-per-mile coverage, your insurance provider is looking at how much distance you drive and charging you a direct per-mile fee.
+While telematics and pay-per-mile insurance both use apps or in-vehicle devices to track your driving, they have different goals.
+With pay-per-mile coverage, your insurance provider is looking at the distance you drive and charging you a direct per-mile fee.
 With telematics, the carrier is looking at your general driving habits and adjusting your rates accordingly.
 Telematics programs often factor in your driving distance, but it’s just one of the metrics they monitor.

 Telematics insurance typically offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
-If you are a safe driver and you are looking to find cheaper car insurance, a telematics program could help you save money.
+If you are a safe driver and you are looking to find cheaper car insurance, a telematics program might help you save money.